Matt Barbet: Career

 Before joining BBC London in 2003, Barbet worked at BBC Radio 1 as a newsreader on the Sara Cox Breakfast Show.
 In 2006 he presented BBC London's Children in Need coverage.
 He also presented the BBC's STORYFix programme – a light, upbeat look at the news shown on BBC News 24 and the BBC website.
 In 2007 he was an occasional relief presenter for BBC Breakfast.

-In September 2007, Matt Barbet was named as a presenter and correspondent for 5 News on Channel 5.
+In September 2007, Barbet was named as a presenter and correspondent for 5 News on Channel 5.
 His position came after Kirsty Young, the principal anchor, announced her departure from the programme.
 He took up his new role in November 2007.
 In June 2008, Matt Barbet and Isla Traquair, were announced as stand-in presenters on 5 News while Natasha Kaplinsky was on maternity leave.
 Matt visited Haiti in January 2010 after the earthquake and has also been embedded with the British Army in Afghanistan.
 In February 2011, he was announced as the new presenter of the flagship 17:00 programme, after Kaplinsky left the station.
 He left on 26 July 2012.

 On 11 June 2012 it was announced Barbet would leave 5 News to join ITV Breakfast's Daybreak.
 He made his debut on 3 September 2012 and presented the show from 6:00 am to 7:00 am with Ranvir Singh.
 Throughout 2012, Matt occasionally reviewed the news on This Morning with Singh.

-On 17 August 2013 he made his debut presenting the ITV News weekend bulletins on ITV and ITV News London on ITV London.
+On 17 August 2013, Barbet made his debut presenting the ITV News weekend bulletins on ITV and ITV News London on ITV London.
 In December 2013, Matt appeared as a contestant in a Text Santa special of the ITV game show The Chase, and won £55,000 for ITV's Text Santa appeal.